dustractor/dotfiles/README.md

 ## Step five:

-Now that it is bare, you can't just cd into the containing folder and issue git commands to it.
-You have to explicitly specify it as the git dir when you're talking to git about it, and it also helps if you're explicit about the work tree so make an alias for when you're dealing with this one repository:
+Make an alias for when you're dealing with this one repository:

     alias dotfiles="git --git-dir=$HOME/dotfiles.git --work-tree=$HOME"

 Instead of saying ``git add somefile`` you will say ``dotfiles add somefile``, instead of saying ``git commit -m some-message`` you will say ``dotfiles commit -m